Programme

 10:05 - 11:00 Session One: Connecting Sensors to Shooters

-As sensors saturate the battlespace and tactical echelons possess increasing numbers of long-range weapons, militaries are pushing to create ‘any sensor to any shooter’ connectivity.
+As tactical echelons generate their own long-range effectors and sensors saturate the battlespace, militaries are pushing to create ‘any sensor to any shooter’ connectivity.
 The UK’s ‘Digital Targeting Web’ embodies this vision—integrating users, systems, and platforms for greater accuracy, precision, speed, and resilience.
 Drawing on UK and Allied experience, panellists will discuss the technical, procedural, and organisational challenges of building sensor-to-shooter networks that are fast, flexible, and survivable in contested environments.

 11:00 - 11:15 Coffee Break